brandonc/ex/README.md

 ### Scan: ###

 `Scan` calls the supplied function for each pattern match.

+    string sentence = @"In west Philadelphia born and raised On the playground where I spent most of my days"

+    sentence.Scan(@"\w+", w =>
+    {
+        // called once for each word, with 'w' containing the match value.
+    });

 Captures and capture groups, if used, are given as parameters.

     string response = @"HTTP/1.1 200 OK
         Server: nginx/1.0.4